lamhq/tech-notes/nestjs/3-fundamentals/6-testing.md

 As an application grows, it becomes hard to manually test the end-to-end behavior of each API endpoint.
 Automated end-to-end tests help us ensure that the overall behavior of the system is correct and meets project requirements.

+*HINT: Keep your e2e test files inside the test directory.
+The testing files should have a `.e2e-spec` suffix.*

 ```ts
 // cats.e2e-spec.ts
 import * as request from 'supertest';